curl/everything-curl/building-tls.md

 (cyassl was the former name of the library) configure will detect WolfSSL in its default path by default.
-You can optionally point configure to a custom install path prefix where it can find wolfssl:
+You can optionally point configure to a custom install path prefix where it can find WolfSSL:

     ./configure --with-cyassl=/home/user/installed/nss --without-ssl